 Greetings!
-My name is Thomas Frost, and on behalf of the Vocal Music Faculty of Governor's School for the Arts (GSA), I would like to take this opportunity to congratulate you on your selection for our 2025 program!
-You are one of only 31 singers chosen for this session from the many who auditioned from around our state.
-We, the faculty, are truly excited about the opportunity to work with you and we hope that you will come to us both excited and eager to participate in three rigorous (but very funfilled) weeks of musical activity.
-Once you have read this letter, please email me at the address listed at the end to let me know!
+My name is Brittany Benningfield, and on behalf of the Vocal Music Faculty of Governor's School for the Arts (GSA), I would like to take this opportunity to congratulate you on your selection for our 2025 program!
+You are one of only 31 singers chosen from the many who auditioned from around our state.
+We, the faculty, are truly excited about the opportunity to work with you and we hope that you will come to us both excited and eager to participate in three rigorous (but very fun-filled) weeks of musical activity.
+Once you have read this letter, please email me at the address listed at the end of this letter to let me know!